Stacking dependence of carrier-interactions in multilayer graphene systems

 {\em Density--density response functions and collective modes} --- Figure \ref{fig:loss_function} plots loss functions ${\rm Im}[-\varepsilon(q,\omega)^{-1}]$ for several different multilayer graphene structures.
 Here $\epsilon(q,\omega)$ is the dielectric function which we approximate using the weak coupling random phase approximation (RPA) expression $\epsilon(q,\omega)=1-V_q \Pi_0(q,\omega)$, and $\Pi_0(q,\omega)$ is the non-interacting electron density--density response function:

 where $g_{\rm sv}=g_{\rm s} g_{\rm v} =4 $ is the spin-valley degeneracy, $\Delta_{\bm{k},\bm{k+q}}^{s,s'}= \varepsilon_{s,\bm{k}}-\varepsilon_{s',\bm{k+q}}$, $\varepsilon_{s,\bm{k}}$ is the eigenenergy for the band index $s$ and wavevector $\bm{k}$, and $\eta$ is a positive infinitesimal number.
 The black thick lines in Fig.~\ref{fig:loss_function} plot the boundaries of electron--hole continua within which ${\rm Im}\Pi_0({\bm q},\omega)$ is non-zero and electron--hole excitations are allowed.
 When $\epsilon(q,\omega)=0$, the loss function has a $\delta$-function peak corresponding to plasmon collective excitations.
 When the plasmon modes enter the electron--hole continuum, they can decay into single electron--hole pairs through the Landau damping process.
 In multilayer graphene, plasmon modes decay through interband transitions.
 The shark-fin structures around $\omega=0$ reflects from the chiral nature of the wavefunctions which lead to suppressed momentum-dependent scattering\cite{borghi2009}.
-Note that the principle plasmon resonance associated with in-phase intraband density oscillations is only weakly dependent on stacking arrangement, whereas the pattern of acoustic and high-energy interband plasmons varies strongly.
-The latter are typically strongly damped \cite{borghi2009,gamayun2011,low2014}.

 {\em Ground State Energy} --- The ground-state energy is the sum of the non-interacting kinetic energy and interaction (exchange-correlation) energies.